SgtCoDFish/approver-policy/design/20240325-allowallsigners.md

 ## Upgrading After This Change

+Choose your scenario below, to determine the impact this change has on your configuration.

+### 1 - Already have `approveSignerNames` set

-If a user has already set a custom value for `approveSignerNames`, no action is required.
+No action is required.

-Otherwise, users upgrading must choose to either accept the new default or to manually reset the old default.
+### 2 - Using chart default values & accept new design

-If the user accepts the new default then no action is required.
+No action is required.
 This will be the case for most users.

+### 3 - Using chart default values & you do not accept the new design

+**Action required.**
-If the user doesn't want the new default, they need to take action by setting the following `values.yaml` file at install time:
+Set the following `approveSignerName` key in your `values.yaml` file at install or upgrade time:

 ```yaml
 approveSignerNames: